tobiolabode/Evernote_strength_scraper/README.md

 Using the example of an anacoda set up to make the enviroment

-Call on conda create env to create you enviroment
+Call on conda create env to create your enviroment

 ```
 conda create --name myenv